lab1092/blender-manual_ja/manual/interface/screens.rst

 .. |deleteview-button| image:: /images/Manual-Part-I-Interface-Screens-DeleteView-Button25.jpg

-You can delete a screen by using the :guilabel:`Delete datablock` button (|deleteview-button|).
+You can delete a screen by using the *Delete datablock* button (|deleteview-button|).
 See *Screen and Scene selectors* above.